eventdata/ConfliBERT/README.md

    - Analyze political texts for conflict events
    - Extract event information
    - Classify conflict types
-   - Perform sentiment analysis
+   - Binary classification (conflict/non-conflict)
    - And more!
+(QA coming soon!)

 ### 💻 Experienced with Python?
 If you're comfortable with Python and want to set up ConfliBERT locally, continue with the installation guide below.